ArasLabs/style-non-current-items/README.md

 ## How It Works

 The project's import package includes two methods - `labs_StyleNonCurrent` and `labs_NonCurrentOverlay`.
-Both use the same basic logic to determine whether the context item is the current version.
+Both of these use the same basic logic to determine whether the context item is the current version.

-First we check whether the context item includes the `is_current` property.
+First, we check whether the context item includes the `is_current` property.
 If so, we proceed with that value.
 If not, we retrieve the `is_current` property from the server.
 If the `is_current` property's value is `0`, we style the form accordingly:

 - **labs_StyleNonCurrent:** changes the background color of the item's form
 - **labs_NonCurrentOverlay:** displays an HTML field containing a watermark image

-## Installation
+## Installation:

 #### Important!
 **Always back up your code tree and database before applying an import package or code tree patch!**

-### Pre-requisites
+### Pre-requisites:

 1. Aras Innovator installed (version 11.0 SPx preferred)
 2. Aras Package Import tool
 3. StyleNonCurrentItems import package
 4. StyleNonCurrentItems code tree overlay

-### Install Steps
+### Steps to install:

 1. Backup your code tree and store the backup in a safe place.
 2. Copy the Innovator folder from the project's CodeTree subdirectory.